T-Wayne

 Tyshon Dwayne Nobles (born October 27, 1990), better known by his stage name T-Wayne, is an American rapper from Houston, Texas.
 His rap name is a combination of his first name and his middle name.
-He has also occasionally taken the pseudonym Rickey Wayne, amid concerns that his name resembles those of famous rappers, T-Pain and Lil Wayne.
+He has also occasionally taken the pseudonym Rickey Wayne, amid concerns that his name resembles those of rappers T-Pain and Lil Wayne.
 He is best known for his 2015 single "Nasty Freestyle" which peaked at number nine on the US Billboard Hot 100.
+He also performed at the 2015 BET Awards.

+Early life

 Born in Abilene, he moved to Dallas at age 15, then to Houston at 19, where he lives.
-He also performed at the 2015 BET Awards.